 Director of Communications – BrainPOP

 Public Relations Manager – American Public Media

 BrainPOP (www.brainpop.com) creates animated, curricular content that engages students, supports teachers, and bolsters achievement – in classrooms, at home, and on mobile devices.
 Our award-winning online resources include BrainPOP Jr. (K-3), BrainPOP, BrainPOP Español, and, for English language learners, BrainPOP ESL.
-We are also home to GameUp, a free educational games portal for the classroom, and My BrainPOP, a tool that lets teachers create custom assessments and keep track of student learning.
+We are also home to GameUp, an educational games portal for the classroom, and My BrainPOP, a tool that lets teachers create custom assessments and keep track of student learning.
 All resources are supported by our professional community, BrainPOP Educators.
 Mapped to the Common Core and aligned to academic standards, BrainPOP web sites and mobile apps support individual, team, and whole-class learning in traditional, blended, and “flipped” settings.
 Our global sites host more than 17 million visits per month, and our mobile learning apps - downloaded millions of times - continually rank among the highest in the major app stores' education categories.